 What you should know about Doctor Strange 2

 Set after the events of No Way Home — with the trailer echoing dialogue from that movie as Strange warns Peter Parker that the multiverse is a concept “about which we know frighteningly little” — Multiverse of Madness sees Strange and the MCU’s Sorcerer Supreme, Wong, grapple with the threat of the multiverse, opening up new threats to the nature of the multiverse’s very existence.

 The film sees Strange dive deep into the mystical and dark side of the multiverse… and come face to face with a sinister reflection of himself, as well as the returned (or different) Mordo.

 America Chavez is a relatively new Marvel Comics character who hails from a dimension called the Utopian Parallel.
 She’s able to cross between realities and has a treasure trove of superpowers: flight, strength, durability and even hyper-powered magic blasts.

-Chavez will make her MCU debut in Doctor Strange and the Multiverse of Madness, played by Xochitl Gomez, and will reportedly be at the centre of the film’s action.
+Chavez makes her MCU debut in Doctor Strange and the Multiverse of Madness, played by Xochitl Gomez, and is endlessly pursued by villains who want to claim her powers for themselves.

 It spins directly out of WandaVision

 WandaVision was supposed to connect directly to Doctor Strange in the Multiverse of Madness, with the titular sorcerer originally written to appear in the final moments of the show.
 When it was decided the TV show should focus solely on Wanda, Strange was written out — meaning Multiverse of Madness had to be rewritten.

 As a protector of the universe, Strange is obligated to keep track of any potential threats to peace, and Wanda is undoubtedly now a major player in the MCU’s magic stakes.